johnlam90/clusterapi-gitops-helm/README.md

 ## Goals

-- To bring [declarative style](https://cluster-api.sigs.k8s.io/introduction.html), Kubernetes style APIs to clsuter creation
+- To bring [declarative style](https://cluster-api.sigs.k8s.io/introduction.html), Kubernetes style APIs to cluster creation
 - Use helm to modify k8 cluster values based on requirement.
 This helps in code reusability
 - Version control
 - Using GitOps(ArgoCD) to deploy, scale-in/scale-out and rollback your Kubernetes clusters.